Embattled Cal football coach Jeff Tedford has one of the NFL's biggest stars in his corner.

-"I'd say give him an opportunity to recruit with the kind of facilities that teams we have in the Pac-12 now," Rodgers said.
+"I'd say give him an opportunity to recruit with the kind of facilities we have now," Rodgers said.
 "They've been talking about the facility at Cal since I was recruited there in the winter of 2002.

-"It's different when you can bring in recruits and show them a 100-yard weight room and the kind of stadium we've created now with the (premium-seat) boxes and the fan level up there."
+"It's different when you can bring in recruits and show them a 100-yard weight room and the kind of stadium we've created now with the (premium-seat) boxes and the fan level."